dikshasen24/Stellar-Series/README.md

 # Stellar Flares Detection from Photometric Data Using Clustering and Machine Learning

-This repository contains our work on using **unsupervised clustering** and **predictive modeling** to detect stellar flares from **TESS photometric time-series data**.
-Our goal is to develop an approach that can accurately identify stellar flares and predict future occurrences.
-We preprocess flux data from **TIC 0131799991**, perform exploratory data analysis (EDA), and apply clustering techniques for initial flare detection.
+This repository contains my work on using **unsupervised clustering** and **predictive modeling** to detect stellar flares from TESS photometric time-series data.
+My goal is to develop an approach that can accurately identify stellar flares and predict future occurrences.
+I preprocess flux data from **TIC 0131799991**, perform exploratory data analysis (EDA), and apply clustering techniques for initial flare detection.
 A predictive model is then trained using the detected flare data.

 ## **Code and Workflow**